 And, granted, they aren’t the same quality that you would find with a more expensive model, but then, if the bike you are buying is so inexpensive, you can probably to afford to shell out $30 on a new pedal if yours ever does break.

 But those are the other bikes.

-With the Retrospec, you are finally getting a package where the bike really hasn’t been skimped on.
+With the Retrospec, you are finally getting a package where the bike hasn’t been skimped on.
 Oh, sure, you might find areas that you will want to upgrade, but those will likely be personal choices.

-Ok, I hear you whining already “It’s $100 more”.
+(And yes, I hear you whining already “It’s about $XXX more”.)

-And I really like their color selection.
+And I genuinely appreciate their color selection.